 Skating & Ice Hockey

 There are over 20 rinks spread across Scotland offering all sorts of fun on ice.
 Some only offer curling, whilst others also offer skating and ice hockey.
-So, if you fancy yourself as the next Elise Christie (our PyeongChang 2018 short-track hopeful from Livingston), then get along to a rink near you and skate your cares away.
+So, if you’ve been inspired by ITV’s Dancing on Ice or Winter Olympic speed skaters, then get along to a rink near you and skate your cares away.
+Please check operating and opening hours for your chosen rink and whether it is subject to any Covid-19 restrictions.

 Another fascinating and challenging Olympic winter sport you can try in Scotland, which combines the endurance athleticism of cross-country skiing, with the skill and millimetre precision of rifle shooting, is biathlon.
 Courses, led by former six-time Olympian biathlete Mike Dixon, are available at Glenmore Lodge.